-With the economic reactivation, Chile's foreign trade has grown strongly.
-In the first 8 months of 2021, the country's foreign trade totaled US$117,972 million, 39% more than in the same period of 2020, marked by the pandemic.
-Of this total, US$56,741 million corresponded to imports of goods.
-How much do you think imports of inputs to combat Covid (vaccines, PCR reagents and needles, among others) have been in that period?
+With the economic recovery, Chile's foreign trade has grown strongly.
+In the first eight months of 2021, the country's foreign trade totaled US$117.972 billion, 39% more than in the same period in 2020, which was marked by the pandemic.
+Of this total, US$56.741 billion corresponded to imports of goods.
+How much do you think imports of supplies to combat Covid (vaccines, PCR reagents, and needles, among others) amounted to during that period?

 a) US$550 million